jstriker87/go-Flashcards/Readme.md

 ### Dependencies
 * This program includes executable programs for Linux, Mac & Windows
 * If you are compiling the program from source, Golang version 1.23 is required
-* Note that the program uses port 8000, so it must be free to be used.
-Future versions will check the port try the next port (8001), and continue until it finds a free port

 ### Installing
 * Download the executable for the platform of your choice